3 Simple Methods to Wash Clothes Without Running Water

 Washboard Method

-Before the advent of the washing machine, this was the way many washed clothes.
-And many parts of the world use this method today.
-While there are replicas of the washboards used back in the day, most of which may do the job just fine, there is one company remaining today that has been making them since 1895.
+Before the advent of the washing machine, this was the primary way people washed clothes.
+Many parts of the world still rely on this method today.
+While there are modern replicas of traditional washboards available, there is one company remaining today that has been making them since 1895.

 Items Needed